• Post author:

 print(df3)

-By default, the merge() method applies join contains on all columns that are present on both DataFrames and uses inner join.
+The default behavior of the merge() method is to perform a join operation on all columns that exist in both DataFrames and use an inner join.

 merged_df = pd.merge(df,df1)